MAKINEN Success Stories

 • Ships: Greg Mortimer, Ocean Victory, Ocean Explorer, Sylvia Earle, Ocean Odyssey, Ocean Albatros, and Douglas Mawson

-• When: 2018– In Progress (later in 2025)
+• When: 2018– 2025

 • Place: Nantong Haimen, China